Leo4j/Invoke-SMBRemoting/README.md

 # Invoke-SMBRemoting
 Interactive Shell and Command Execution over Named-Pipes (SMB) for Fileless lateral movement.

-Invoke-SMBRemoting is a PowerShell tool that enables command execution or interactive shell access over Named Pipes (SMB) on a remote host.
-It leverages Windows services for fileless lateral movement by either creating or modifying a service on the target machine.
+Invoke-SMBRemoting enables remote command execution or interactive shell access over SMB named pipes through service creation/modification or scheduled tasks.

-The tool supports specifying commands or establishing a persistent shell connection, and requires administrative rights on the target
+The tool supports specifying commands or establishing a persistent shell connection, and requires administrative rights on the target.

 First, load the script in memory: